 First off, leaving comments will help you reach out to people, making you more influential.
-How else could you connect with a blogger or thought leader if not by contributing consistently on their blog through the comments?
-Those bloggers see that you are reading what they write…and a good comment sends a message that you spent time on it.
+How else could you connect with a blogger or thought leader if not by contributing consistently on his or her blog through the comments?
+Those bloggers see that you are reading what they write, and a good comment lets them know that you spent time writing it.

-So, before you send a cold request to someone about posting as a guest on their blog…or asking for some other favor…invest several weeks of commenting.
-When you approach them they will know you are legit, serious and can add value.
+So, before you send a cold request to someone about posting as a guest on his or her blog or asking for some other favor, invest several weeks into commenting.
+That way, when you approach your bloggers, they will know you are legit, serious and can add value.

 Of course, that means you can’t leave links that are irrelevant to the blog or conversation.
 You need to leave links that will improve the discussion.